MakieOrg/Makie.jl/docs/src/tutorials/basic-tutorial.md

 ```

 Note that the color array does not actually contain colors, rather the numerical values are mapped to the plot's `colormap`.
-There are many different colormaps to choose from, take a look on the \myreflink{Colors} page.
+There are many different colormaps to choose from, take a look on the [Colors](@ref) page.

 The values are mapped to colors via the `colorrange` attribute, which by default goes from the minimum to the maximum color value.
 But we can also limit or expand the range manually.